eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

    - The WUA contains information allowing a PID Provider, an Attestation Provider, or a Relying Party, to verify that the Wallet Provider did not revoke the Wallet Unit Attestation, and hence the Wallet Unit itself.
 The WUA and the revocation mechanisms for Wallet Units are described in \[Topic 38\].

+  Deta

-3. The Wallet Unit requests the User to set up a User authentication mechanism.
+2. The Wallet Unit requests the User to set up a User authentication mechanism.
 User authentication is necessary when (or before) the Wallet Unit asks the User for approval to present some attributes to a Relying Party, see [Section 6.6.3.5](#6635-wallet-unit-obtains-user-approval-for-presenting-attributes).
 User authentication can be done by the Wallet Instance (i.e., the application) or by a WSCD.
 The latter is required before the WSCD performs any operations with cryptographic keys belonging to the Wallet Unit or to a PID or to an attestation.

-4. The Wallet Provider sets up a User account for the User to ensure that the User can request the revocation of their Wallet Unit in case of theft or loss.
+3. The Wallet Provider sets up a User account for the User to ensure that the User can request the revocation of their Wallet Unit in case of theft or loss.
 The Wallet Provider associates the Wallet Unit with the new User account.
 The Wallet Provider registers one or more backend-based User authentication methods that the Wallet Provider will use to authenticate the User.
 Note that:

    - The Wallet Provider does not need to know any real-world attributes of the User.
 The User can use a pseudonym to register, for example - an e-mail address.
 If the Wallet Provider wants to request additional User attributes, for example - to be able to provide additional services, they are free to do so if the User consents.